This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 There are two types of pollination.

-The one that occurs between plants of the same species is known as self-pollination, while the one that occurs between plants of different species is known as cross-pollination.
+The one between plants of the same species is known as self-pollination, while the one between plants of different species is known as cross-pollination.

 Fertilization process in plant growth

 After pollination, a pollen tube grows in the plant’s ovary.
-The sperm of the male gamete cells then move along the pollen tube in the direction of the ovary to fertilize the female gamete cell.
+The sperm of the male gamete cells then move along the pollen tube toward the ovary to fertilize the female gamete cell.

 Once the cell is fertilized, a zygote is formed, which develops into an embryo.
 This is the very beginning of the offspring.